diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## T

+**Thinking Tools**
+Tools and techniques architects use for exploring alternatives, evaluating trade-offs, and solving problems creatively, including plain text files, markdown, diagrams, and proof of concepts.

+**Trade-offs**
+The balance between competing concerns in architecture decisions, such as performance versus maintainability, speed versus quality, or simplicity versus flexibility.
+Understanding and documenting trade-offs is essential for making informed architectural decisions.

 **Tactical Programming**
 A short-term focused programming approach prioritizing immediate features over long-term design quality, often leading to technical debt.